-Samples submitted for laboratory analyses will be analyzed for the TCL for VOCs, SVOCs, pesticides and PCBs, the TAL for metals (including mercury and hexavalent chromium), and cyanide.
+Discrete samples that are representative of native soil above the water table (approximately 10 to 15 feet below existing grade) will be collected from each of the borings for visual and/or olfactory evidence of contamination and laboratory analyses.
+In addition one sample representative of native soil will be collected from RISB1.
+At least one soil sample will be collected from each of the shallow borings above the water table.
+The samples will be analyzed for the TCL for VOCs, SVOCs, pesticides and PCBs, the TAL for metals (including mercury and hexavalent chromium), and cyanide.
 The samples will be placed in laboratory provided containers and stored on ice in laboratory provided coolers.